 With all of the planning that goes into retirement, middle-aged survey respondents said they anticipate having to work after their careers end because of a longer life expectancy.
 [Read related article: 5 Ways Small Business Owners Can Start Preparing for Retirement]

 Most people would agree that getting a paycheck is a strong motivator to work.
 Yet, according to the survey, retirees who already spent their entire lives working to support themselves and their families expect to have other motivations for working through retirement.

-Tip: To avoid having to work in retirement out of financial need, begin contributing to an employee retirement plan or small business retirement plan as soon as possible.
+To avoid having to work in retirement out of financial need, begin contributing to an employee retirement plan or small business retirement plan as soon as possible.

-The main reason behind this, researchers said, was that 72% of respondents said they wanted to keep their mental acuity, while 67% simply wanted to curtail boredom, and 58% said they wanted to have social interactions with others.
-Still, 59% said their main motivation for working after retirement was to keep themselves financially solvent, something that could be avoided by implementing proper retirement saving strategies at an earlier age.
+The main reason for this, the researchers said, was that 72 percent of respondents said they wanted to keep their mental acuity, while 67 percent wanted to curtail boredom and 58 percent desired social interaction.
+Still, 59 percent said their main motivation for working after retirement was to keep themselves financially solvent, which you can also prepare for by implementing proper retirement saving strategies at an earlier age.

-As a result, many are now reconsidering their retirement with the thought that they may work part time, consult, or focus on their own business, which can give them the flexibility to enjoy their golden years while still bringing in a modest income.
 [Related: Self-Employed 401(k) FAQs]

+Whereas retirement was once a time to leave work behind for good, many Americans now view it as a new phase of life in which their primary career or full-time job is over but working is not.
+As a result of financial constraints or a desire to stay active, many Americans are now reconsidering retirement and plan to work part time, consult or focus on their own business, which can give them the flexibility to enjoy their golden years while still bringing in a modest income.

 Tejas Vemparala and Dock Treece contributed to this article.